SirLordPouya/GithubUserFinder/README.md

   However, I found this approach to be somewhat redundant even for a sample application.
 Therefore, I opted for a single-module architecture.

-* Due to time constraints, I couldn't implement the following improvements:
+* Due to time constraints, I couldn't make the following improvements:
+    * Clicking on search button is not doing anything
+    * The user list is not refreshable
     * Hiding the keyboard when an error message is displayed.
     * Enhancements to start fetching the next page earlier, before the user reaches the end of the list.